 What is Off-Grid Solar?

-Off-grid solar systems operate independently from the utility grid, usually with battery storage to store excess energy for nighttime or cloudy days.
+Off-grid solar systems operate independently from the utility grid, using battery storage to power your home during the night or on cloudy days.
+They are ideal for rural areas or locations with frequent power cuts.

 Advantages of Off-Grid Solar